AnjaniSonavane/SVM_Bill-Authentication_Accuracy/README.md

-I have added Classification report using SVM.
+Added Classification report using SVM.
 Predicted an accurate outcome based on selected values.